@import Composition Pattern for Instruction Files¶

 Context attachment (referenced file appended as context at rule evaluation, not expanded inline into the rule body) |

 Failure mode for unsupported tools: @AGENTS.md in a Copilot instructions file is not a supported directive — it passes through as literal Markdown text.
-The model may attempt to interpret it as a file path or ignore it — there is no error.
+The model may try to interpret it as a file path or ignore it, with no error.

 A team maintains a shared shared/base-instructions.md that both a project CLAUDE.md and a user CLAUDE.md import: